-The Company received interest income from Setfirst Ltd. amounting to GBP 3,430,000.00.
-The amounts which are still receivable at year-end are recognised under accrued interest receivables.
+The Company received interest income from Setfirst Ltd. amounting to GBP 39,366,000.00.
+The amounts which are still receivable at year-end are recognised under accrued interest receivable.

-All transactions with related parties are at arm's length except for the directors' remuneration which is incurred by the Group in full and not (partially) charged to the Company as stated in note 18 above.
+All transactions with related parties are at arm's length except for the directors' remuneration which is incurred by the Group in full and not (partially) charged to the Company.